fbef0102/Rotoblin-AZMod/README.md

     > **Developer Comment:** Don't even think using god frames to prevent yourself from Witch dmg or hittable car dmg.
   * Fixed the problem that survivor bots always take the lead and won't wait behind the lead human player in versus mode
   * Fixed slowdown which caused by common infected is overridden by other damage.
+  * Allows gravity when survivors are staggering + allows staggering over a ledge and falling.

 * Spectators:
   * ```sm_spechud``` toggle On/Off spechud